Omnilert provides an option to authenticate Subscriber Portal logins using your LDAP instead of Omnilert's internal password system.

 Please contact your Omnilert Account Manager or submit a request to our support for the most recent IP list.

-- LDAP access only: Used to force your users to only access their accounts through your LDAP interface
+Used to force your users to only access their accounts through your LDAP login interface.

 Transitioning to LDAP